-Statistics on the mobilisation of collateral for Eurosystem credit operations are published on the ECB's website (http://www.ecb.europa.eu).
-These statistics reflect the assets held in custody via the different mobilisation channels, and focus on cross-border mobilisation (figures refer to the value of assets in custody on the last Thursday of the month).
+Statistics on the mobilisation of collateral for Eurosystem credit operations are published on the ECB's website.
+These statistics reflect the assets held in custody via the different mobilisation channels, and focus on cross-border mobilisation.

 Annex

 Transfer, pledge or assignment of credit claims on behalf of and in the name of the HCB